6 Things To Know About Migrating From PRI to SIP

 SIP allows employees to operate effectively outside the silo of the home phone system in the office.
 SIP literally empowers enterprises to connect every employee around the globe.

-Scalability is also a huge benefit of SIP over PRi.
+Scalability is also a huge benefit of SIP over PRI.
 With SIP you can easily scale to serve thousands of users, and you can do so much faster, and much easier.

-SIP vs. PRI: When to Make the Switch
+SIP Migration: When to Make the Switch

 Our clients are enjoying the benefits of the SIP protocol in their phone systems, and we would love to explain how we can make the change from PRI to SIP as painless as possible for your company, so you can implement a new phone system without large downtimes and frustrations of trying to make the conversion yourself.